-These simple “quickles” are the perfect way to infuse your next meal with a little Korean flair.
-Made from shiitake mushrooms, these “umami bombs” have a satisfying chewy texture, a slightly tangy taste, and huge depth of flavor.
-Serve them among other banchan, like kimchi, daikon pickles, and stir-fried fish cakes.
-Want to know more about Korean banchan?
-Check out this handy guide from Lucky Peach.
+Brandon Kirksey of Foxsister is a master of Korean bar snacks and his simple “quickles” are the perfect way to infuse your next meal with a little Korean flair.
+Made from shiitake mushrooms, this recipe for Korean marinated mushrooms are an “umami bomb” of satisfying chewy texture, slightly tangy taste, and huge depth of flavor.
+Serve them among other banchan – kimchi, daikon pickles, and stir-fried fish cakes.

 - 8 cups dried shiitake mushrooms (to be soaked)